Centralized Project Types and Constrained Type Meanings

 •...for source modules§...for stdlib†...for world※...for testµ...for project-defined types

-And the type declarations themselves can now carry some of the meaning that would otherwise drift into comments.
+And the type declarations themselves can now carry some of the meaning that would otherwise drift into comments, while the compiler enforces that meaning at the places where values are introduced.

 That is the real goal of this change: not to make Sigil more ceremonial, but to move more domain intent into checked, canonical source.